Executive Committee 2013-2014

 Laura is a PhD student at the Department of Economics and member of the Electricity Policy Research Group (EPRG).
 Her research addresses technology diffusion of micro-generation technologies, smart grids and energy demand patterns.
 Before coming to Cambridge she completed her MSc in Economics at the University College London (UCL).
 Laura joined CUEN in 2012 and is mainly interested in the options to set up a smart electricity system and in related behaviour change.

-Mohammad Ismail, Vice President
+Mohammad Ismail, Student Advisor

 Mohammad Ismail is a PhD student in Energy Group of the Department of Engineering and carrying out research in the development and performance of mixed oxide carriers for chemical looping combustion of coal.
 He graduated from the Department of Applied Chemistry and Chemical Technology, University of Dhaka, Bangladesh.
 Ismail is also a faculty member of University of Dhaka.
 In his scientific career, he was dealing with bio-fuel production technology from agro-waste and MSW, petrochemical synthesis from aromatic compounds etc research.
 Ismail joined CUEN in 2012 and has a great interest in contributing carbon capture and sequestering (CCS) and production of sustainable fuel.